Amiramalek/OrganicDental/README.md

 ---

+**About This Project**

-This project is built as part of the Springboard Software Engineering Career Track to demonstrate skills in full-stack development, database design, authentication, and deployment.
+This application was developed as part of my Capstone Project for the Software Engineering Career Track at [Springboard / University of Maryland Global Campus (UMGC)].

+Organic Dental is a full-stack web application designed for a modern dental practice.
+It demonstrates my ability to build secure, scalable, and user-friendly applications using current technologies in frontend, backend, API integration, and database management.